 Some very familiar nouns in English express an activity location in their countable form.
 Since a simple list of them is not likely to be very interesting, I have chosen to present them through a practice exercise that will perhaps also help the concept to be better understood and the examples to be more firmly memorised.
 Answers are given at the end.

-TASK: Match each countable noun in the following list with the right definition below.
-Then identify the verb in the definition that means the same as the answer’s corresponding uncountable noun.
+EXERCISE: Match each countable noun in the following list with the right definition below.
+Then identify the verb in the definition that corresponds to the uncountable use of the noun in question.
 The first one has been done as an example.

-a competition; a television; a sale; an industry; a carriage; an examination; an election; a charity; an education; an equation; a pursuit; an exhibition; a life.
+a competition; a television; a sale; an industry; a carriage; a treatment; an examination; an election; a charity; an education; an equation; a pursuit; an exhibition; a life; a departure.

 1. An event where each participant is struggling against the others. (= a competition; struggling = competition).

 2. The total time that one spends living.